Things to Do in Long Beach, CA

 El Dorado East Regional Park and Nature Center

-If you want a quieter, greener escape from the shoreline, head inland to El Dorado East Regional Park and its Nature Center, a more than 100-acre respite filled with trails, picnic groves, and a central lake where paddle boats drift past herons and mallards.
-You’ll find clear paths that invite steady walks or meditative hikes beneath eucalyptus and native trees, and picnic areas that make it easy to lay claim to an afternoon of freedom.
+For a quieter, greener escape from the shoreline, head inland to El Dorado East Regional Park and its Nature Center, a more than 100-acre respite filled with trails, picnic groves, and a central lake where paddle boats drift past herons and mallards.
+Clear paths invite steady walks or meditative hikes beneath eucalyptus and native trees, and picnic areas make it easy to claim an afternoon of freedom.
 The Nature Center offers hands-on exhibits and programs that sharpen your sense of local ecosystems and the species that populate them.
-Cast a line at designated fishing spots or watch birds from the shoreline; each moment feels intentional and unhurried.
-If you bring a dog, the fenced dog park lets your companion run free while you breathe easier.
-For more active play or family needs, El Dorado East links to the larger El Dorado Park’s fields and playgrounds, expanding your options without losing that calm, liberating vibe.

 Long Beach Bike Share and Waterfront Cruising

-Grab a Long Beach Bike Share and cruise a scenic 5.5-mile waterfront path—flexible hourly or daily rides await.
+Grab a Long Beach Bike Share and cruise a scenic 5.5-mile waterfront path — flexible hourly or daily rides await.

 You can link into bike-friendly routes that thread neighborhoods and green spaces, stopping where curiosity leads.
 Dedicated lanes mean you’ll ride with confidence, whether you’re aiming for the Aquarium of the Pacific or the looming silhouette of the Queen Mary.

-- Easy pickup at hundreds of stations citywide
+- Easy pickup at stations citywide

 - Scenic coastal path with ocean and skyline views